kristopherjohnson/cxxforth/cxxforth.cpp.md

 extend.
 I'm not going to talk about register assignments or addressing modes or opcodes or the trade-offs between indirect threaded code, direct threaded code, subroutine threaded code, and token threaded code.
-I'm just going to build a working Forth system in a couple thousand lines of code.
+I'm just going to build a working Forth system in a couple thousand lines of C++.

 An inspiration for this implementation is Richard W.M.
 Jones's [JONESFORTH][jonesforth].
 JONESFORTH is a Forth implementation written as a